CodesWithPrime02/CodingWithPrime/README.md

 # CodingWithPrime
-Showcasing varieties of projects using Front-End technologies.
+Showcasing Varieties Of Projects Using Front-End Technologies.